I’m interested to know if you sell natural sunscreen products. If you do, what is the SPF range? Is it water repellent for sports? What is the cost?

 Claude

-If I sold sunscreen, what would the ingredient list look like?
+If I sold safe sunscreen, what would the ingredient list look like?

 That’s it!
 No need for oxybenzone, or octinoxate, or the common sunscreen preservative methylisothiazolinone (named “allergen of the year” by the American Contact Dermatitis Society).